 Update: An updated version of this topic along with more information can be found here: Optimize WordPress Robots.txt for SEO

-Do let us know if you are using robots.txt file with your WordPress blog or not?
-If you have any question regarding Robots file do let us know.
+Do let us know if you use a Robots.txt file with your WordPress blog.
+If you have any questions regarding Robots.txt files, do let us know.